MuhamedGamall/dribbble-clone/README.md

 * 🔍 Search and category functionalities
 * ✨ Responsive UI Tailwind and shadcn/ui
 * 👍🏻 Likes and Views functionalities
+* ⭐ Users can mark projects as favorites for quick access.
+* 👥 Follow other users and see their updates on a dedicated following page.

 ## Search Page
 <img src="https://github.com/MuhamedGamall/dribbble-clone/blob/master/public/one.png" width="400px" />